pivotal-cf/docs-build-service/installing.md

 pks get-credentials <cluster-name>
 ```

-This command only need to be done once in the full installation.
+This command only needs to be run once for the full installation.

-##<a id='uaa-client-creation'></a> Create UAA Pivotal Build Service client
+## <a id='uaa-client-creation'></a> Create UAA Pivotal Build Service client

 ### Pre requirements
 - Ruby